-The Psychology Section also offers post-doctoral fellowship training.
-Postdoctoral training typically involves focused training within one of the Psychology Service clinical programs, with opportunities for adjunct clinical experiences in other programs.
-Potential postdoctoral options include specialization through the following programs: 1) Pediatric Neuropsychology; 2) Pediatric Health Psychology; 3) OCD & Anxiety Disorders; and 4) Preschool.
+The Psychology Division also offers post-doctoral fellowship training.
+Postdoctoral training typically involves focused training within one of the Psychology's clinical programs, with opportunities for adjunct clinical experiences in other programs.

+Potential postdoctoral options include specialization through the following clinical programs: 1) Pediatric Neuropsychology; 2) Pediatric Psychology; 3) OCD & Anxiety Disorders; 4) Preschool; 4) Primary Care; and 5) Autism Spectrum Disorders/Intellectual Developmental Disabilities.

 Postdoctoral training in Pediatric Neuropsychology is a two-year residency, with the program being a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
+Our Division's other fellowship positions are one-year with potential opportunity to extend for a second year.

-The Pediatric Neuropsychology and Pediatric / Clinical Child Psychology Post-Doctoral Fellowships are academic programs offered through Baylor College of Medicine's Psychology Section within the Department of Pediatrics. www.bcm.edu/pediatrics/psychology
+The Pediatric Neuropsychology and Pediatric / Clinical Child Psychology Post-Doctoral Fellowships are academic programs offered through Baylor College of Medicine's Psychology Division within the Department of Pediatrics. www.bcm.edu/pediatrics/psychology

-Houston and the Texas Medical Center Community
+Houston & the Texas Medical Center (TMC)

-The Texas Medical Center (TMC) is a 1,000-acre complex comprised of 47 independent institutions, including 21 renowned hospitals and two specialty institutions, three medical schools, six nursing schools, and schools of dentistry, public health, pharmacy, and virtually all health-related careers.
+The TMC is the world's largest medical complex.
+Today, TMC comprises: 21 renowned hospitals, 8 academic and research institutions, 3 public health organizations, 3 medical schools, 6 nursing programs, 2 universities, 2 pharmacy schools, and a dental school.
 The TMC institutions are joined in their common dedication to the highest standards of patient and preventative care, research, and education as well as local, national, and international community well-being.

-Recent census data show that the greater Houston area contains over 5.5 million inhabitants, making Houston the 4th largest U.S. city.
-This population base includes a wide variety of racial and ethnic groups that give Houston a rich diversity and cosmopolitan feel.
-Thirty-seven percent are 24 or younger, and 32 percent are between ages 25-44.
+Houston is the 4th largest U.S. city.
+Thirty-seven percent are 24 or younger and 32 percent are between ages 25-44.
+Houston has a multicultural population of more than 5.5 million in the metro area, giving the city a rich diversity and cosmopolitan feel.
 Houston is an international city that is a leader in the arts, education, and health care.
-Unlike most big cities, Houston offers a very affordable cost of living.
-The cost of living and housing costs in Houston are 19 and 38 percent below the average for areas with more than 2 million people, respectively.
+Compared with other big cities, Houston offers a relatively low cost of living and affordable housing.
+Plus, there are not state or local income taxes.

-Houston offers a wide range of cultural and recreational activities.
+Houston offers a wide range of cultural and recreational activities appealing to a diversity of interests.
 Cultural attractions in the city include numerous museums and a thriving theater district.
-In fact, Houston is one of only a few U.S. cities with permanent ballet, opera, symphony, and theater companies performing year-round, and Houston is second only to New York's Broadway theater district for number of theater seats (nearly 10,000) in a concentrated downtown area.
+In fact, Houston is one of only a few U.S. cities with permanent ballet, opera, symphony, and theater companies performing year-round.
 Nightlife is alive and well in downtown Houston and in many other areas of town.
-If you're into sports, Houston is home to numerous professional teams including the Texans, Astros, Rockets, Comets, Aeros, and the Dynamo soccer team.
+If you're into sports, Houston is home to numerous professional teams including the Texans, Astros, Rockets, Comets, Aeros, and Dynamos.
 If you want to play, the greater Houston area offers almost all sporting and hobby interests, including tennis, golf, water sports, cycling, and running.
 The city maintains more than 350 municipal parks and 200 open spaces.
-There are 53 parks and public spaces located in downtown alone!
-In addition, the city provides seven golf courses and operates a modern zoological garden for public use.
-Houston is considered to have one of the best culinary scenes in the country, boasting over 11,000 restaurants.
+In addition, the city provides many golf courses and operates a modern zoological garden for public use.
+Houston is also considered to have one of the best culinary scenes in the country, boasting over 11,000 restaurants and food trucks that serve diverse cuisine representing over 70 countries and American regions.

-So what about that heat?
+So, what about that heat?
 Yes, the summers are hot, but there's plenty of air conditioning, and there are water activities to beat the heat.
-And the upside is that winters are mild and virtually carefree, since snowfall and ice are rare.
-Temperatures range between a low of 32 degrees (20 days per year) and a high of 90 degrees (95 days per year).
-With an average temperature year-round of 68 degrees and average rainfall of 46 inches, you can enjoy outdoors as much as you'd like to.
+And the upside is that winters are mild, with snowfall and ice being rare.

+With an average rainfall of 46 inches, you can enjoy the outdoors as much as you'd like.